Reasons for change

 Individual performance management

-AOM has provided accurate data about individuals, which has given team leaders the confidence to manage individual performance on a daily basis.
+Workware has provided accurate data about individuals, which has given team leaders the confidence to manage individual performance on a daily basis.
 In addition, improved communication with teams about their progress towards their planned outcomes and the use of visual controls mean that staff feel more informed and involved with their performance and the expectations of the business.
 “Nobody wants to be below where they should be,” says Mark Randall, “but staff need to have a clear idea of where they stand.
-Thanks to the increased transparency provided by AOM, staff know what is expected of them and what they can achieve.
+Thanks to the increased transparency provided by Workware, staff know what is expected of them and what they can achieve.

 A reduction in overtime through improved productivity